TandoorRecipes/recipes/docs/features/automation.md

 These rules are processed whenever you are importing recipes from websites or other apps and when using the simple ingredient input (shopping, recipe editor, ...).

+## Transpose Words

+Some recipes list the food before the units for some foods (garlic cloves).
+This automation will transpose 2 words in an ingredient so "garlic cloves" will automatically become "cloves garlic"

+-   **Parameter 1**: first word to detect
+-   **Parameter 2**: second word to detect

+These rules are processed whenever you are importing recipes from websites or other apps and when using the simple ingredient input (shopping, recipe editor, ...).

 # Order

 If the Automation type allows for more than one rule to be executed (for example description replace)